ANSSI-FR/rust-guide/src/en/07_ffi.md

 Rust references may be used reasonably with other C-compatible languages including C variants allowing for non-null type checking, e.g. Microsoft SAL annotated code.

+On the other hand, Rust's *pointer types* may also lead to undefined behaviors but are more verifiable, mostly against `std/core::ptr::null()` (C's `(void*)0`) but also in some context against a known valid memory range (particularly in embedded systems or kernel-level programming).
+Another advantage of using Rust pointers in FFI is that any load of the pointed value is clearly marked inside an `unsafe` block or function.

 > ### Recommendation {{#check FFI-NOREF | Do not use reference types but pointer types}}
 >